 @DennisScholl on strategy for Knight Arts

 Through its arts program, the foundation seeks to weave the arts into the fabric of Knight resident communities to engage and inspire the people living in them.
 The foundation believes that the arts are a catalyst for public dialogue and that shared cultural experiences contribute to a sense of place and communal identity.

 The foundation seeks innovative ways to reach, engage and increase audiences for the arts, including through the use of technology.

-Over a three-year period, the foundation is funding 1,000 “Random Acts of Culture” to bring artists out of the performance halls and into people’s everyday lives.
+Over a three-year period, the foundation funded 1,000 “Random Acts of Culture” to bring artists out of the performance halls and into people’s everyday lives.

-As a way to solicit fresh and innovative ideas, Knight Foundation launched community-wide contests in Miami and Philadelphia to seek out and fund the best ideas for the arts.
+As a way to solicit fresh and innovative ideas, Knight Foundation launched community-wide contests in Detroit, Miami and Philadelphia to find and fund the best ideas for the arts.
 Winners range from individual artists to large institutions.